08-k-zz/brew/README.md

 yarn && yarn dev #for development
 ```
 ## Credits
+* BREW by Koji
 * The BREW name was inspired by Linnovate's "MEAN"
 * Overall inspired by the "MEAN" project
 [Linnovate's "MEAN"](https://github.com/linnovate/mean)

+Copyright © 2021 Koji

+BREW may be freely distributed under the MIT license.